Changissnz/nu_merchant_principal/README.md

-although the self-generative process may have to take into account variables outside of pride's host/s so that the force of pride can be generated according to the self's formulation of it, then has to be the hosts' objective but with possibilities of nullification through the lack of positive feedback from the external validators, possibly inanimate and definitely not omnipotent.
+although the self-generative process may have to take into account variables outside of pride's host/s so that the force of pride can be generated according to the self's formulation of it, then has to be the hosts' objectives but with possibilities of nullification through the lack of positive feedback from the external validators, possibly inanimate and definitely not omnipotent.
 Comprehensive testing of